-Delivery Methods & Time Continued Practice Support and Competencies Workshop Plan.
-This plan is their teams.
-The facilitators facilitating but for group Virtual Foundry provincial supervision (quarterly) For maintenance of certification: clinician must run 2 workshops per year. advertisement, registration, location set up, handouts etc. the EFFT Caregiver Workshops must be rts will include a maximum of '. cohort per year will be run. ort co-facilitators do not need e trained in, practicing and T skills.
-Ideally, they should prior to co-facilitating. rkshop Facilitator: prects 1 EFFT 'Champion'. ler - as per egiver-workshop Target audience, Pre-requisites Delivery Methods & Time Frames As per Centre's EFFT Caregiver Workshop Plan.
+EFFT Caregiver Workshop Training Target audience, Pre-requisites Delivery Methods & Time Frames Continued Practice Support and Competencies The Caregiver Workshop is a 2 full day group for caregivers.
+When delivered virtually, it is 4 half-days.
+As per Centre's EFFT Caregiver Workshop Plan.
 This plan is developed by the centre lead with their teams.
-The facilitators will require support not only for facilitating but for group logistics planning: advertisement, tech, refreshments, handouts etc. The lead facilitator for the EFFT Care certified.
-Foundry provincial certification cohorts will include a maximum of Sclinicians Cohorts will be organized based on centre training needs.
-A minimum of 1 cohort per yea Co-facilitators and Family Peer Support co-facilitators do not need to be certified.
+The facilitators will require support not only for facilitating but for group logistics planning: advertisement, registration, location set up, Virtual Foundry provincial supervision (quarterly) For maintenance of certification: clinician must run 2 workshops per year.
+Facilitators tech, refreshments, handouts etc. FCO Contracted facilitators Natasha Files The lead facilitator for the EFFT Caregiver Workshops must be certified .
+Staff time as per training outline in Caregiver Workshop Facilitator: Staff require computers and good Wifi to access virtual training.
+Please refer to the FCO Travel policy and discuss with Nina.
+Foundry provincial certification cohorts will include a maximum of 5 clinicians.
+Cohorts will be organized based on centre training needs.
+A minimum of 1 cohort per year will be run.
+Co-facilitators and Family Peer Support co-facilitators do not need to be certified.
 They only require to be trained in, practicing and confident in using the basic level EFFT skills.
 Ideally, they should have participated in or observed a CW prior to co-facilitating.
-Please discuss with Nina 1.
-Upon review of Caregiver Workshop Facilitator : prerequisites the Centre Lead selects 1 EFFT 'Champion'.
-2. Certification process in this order - as per https://efftinternational.org/caregiver-workshop EFFT Caregiver Workshop Training The Caregiver Workshop is a 2 full day group for caregivers.
-When delivered virtually, it is 4 half-days.
-Facilitators FCO Contracted facilitators Natasha Files Centre Expenses & resources Staff time as per training outline in Staff require computers and good Wifi to access virtual training.
-Please refer to the FCO Travel policy and discuss with Nina.
+Please discuss with Nina Upon review of Caregiver Workshop Facilitator: pre- requisites the Centre Lead selects 1 EFFT 'Champion'.

+2. Certification process in this order - as per https://efftinternational.org/caregiver-workshop